swiftxml/.github/profile/README.md

 There is a [roadmap](https://github.com/swiftxml/Roadmap) for things that should or could come for the SwiftXML project; it also includes a list of known issues.

-The following repositories are part of the SwiftXML project:
+The following repositories are part of the SwiftXML project (stars are placed where you should look first.):

 ## XML

 1. [SwiftXMLInterfaces](https://github.com/swiftxml/SwiftXMLInterfaces): A libray for some interfaces to be useful in XML projects.
 2. [SwiftXMLParser](https://github.com/swiftxml/SwiftXMLParser): A non-validating parser for XML files encoded in UTF-8.
-3. [SwiftXML](https://github.com/swiftxml/SwiftXML): A library written in Swift to process XML.
+3. ⭐ [SwiftXML](https://github.com/swiftxml/SwiftXML): A library written in Swift to process XML.
 4. [Libxml2Validation](https://github.com/swiftxml/Libxml2Validation): A small C project for the validation of XML documents using libxml2.

 ## Pipeline

 5. [Localization](https://github.com/swiftxml/Localization): Tools for localization.
-6. [Pipeline](https://github.com/swiftxml/Pipeline): A simple framework for constructing a pipeline to process a single work item.
+6. ⭐ [Pipeline](https://github.com/swiftxml/Pipeline): A simple framework for constructing a pipeline to process a single work item.
 7. [PipelineExtensionsForSwiftXML](https://github.com/swiftxml/PipelineExtensionsForSwiftXML): Extension of the Pipeline package for SwiftXML.

 ## Logging